 It’s a great value for any kind of traveling; you just need to put your citizenship, if your trip includes the United States or not, your start date, and the duration of your trip.
 In seconds, they will give you two options of insurance with the price of each.

-You can choose between a more basic insurance “Standard” (which already includes an number of “risky” activities) or the other for more extreme travelers that covers almost every activity imaginable, “Explorer”.
+You can choose between a more basic insurance “Standard” (which already includes a number of “risky” activities) or the other backpacker insurance for more extreme travelers that covers almost every activity imaginable, “Explorer”.
 Even if you plan to be doing some adventurous things, you might still be able to get the “basic” option.
 To have an idea, if you are American, the basic policy already covers skiing and even hiking up to 6,000 meters (19,685 feet)!!
-That’s why it’s one of the best travel insurance companies in the market and perfect for emergency medical coverage!
+That’s why WorldNomads is one of the best travel insurance companies in the market and perfect for emergency medical coverage!

-Another cool feature from WorldNomads is that they have the option for you to cover “…high-value specified items such as iPods and digital cameras“.
+Another cool feature from WorldNomads is that they have the option for you to cover “…high-value specified items such as iPhones and digital cameras“.
 This option is not automatically included, but if you are someone who travels with a lot of electronic gadgets, I think it is worth to pay a bit more to cover these things in case they are lost or stolen.

 Also, as with HCC Medical, you can buy travel insurance with WorldNomads even after having started your trip!
 You don’t have to be at home or within your country of residence to buy this travel insurance or to extend your existing policy.